sassoftware/viya4-ark/ldap_validator/README.md

-# SAS Viya LDAP Validator
+# SAS Viya Platform LDAP Validator

 This tool validates the accuracy of the LDAP properties represented in a sitedefault.yaml file by connecting to the LDAP server and fetching some of the